Questions About The Hoya

 Which sections have additional application requirements?

 Sections with low capacity limits will have interviews in addition to the written application.
-This semester, those sections are Opinion, Copy, Design, Social Media, Sports and Financial Operations.
+This semester, those sections are Opinion, Features, Copy, Design, Social Media, Sports and Financial Operations.

 If you are applying to Photo, you will have the option to send a small portfolio of images to display your photography ability and experience.
 You are neither required nor expected to own professional photography gear or to have any professional photography experience.